apache/incubator-retired-gearpump-site/docs/index.md

+** This site is still under development, the contents will updated in a few days **

 ## Welcome to Gearpump

 GearPump is a lightweight real-time big data streaming engine.
 It is inspired by recent advances in the [Akka](https://github.com/akka/akka) framework and a desire to improve on existing streaming frameworks.